-105. In assessing risks to human health from exposure to chemical substances, relevant evidence comes from both animal and human research.
+114. In assessing risks to human health from exposure to chemical substances, relevant evidence comes from both animal and human research.
 Toxicological data can be used to provide mechanistic information, such as biological plausibility, to support epidemiological findings; combining both toxicological and human data helps in establishing causality (EFSA, 2017).
 Current approaches usually consider epidemiological evidence separately from toxicological evidence, and then combine information at the end, but a common dose response relationship is often difficult to establish.
 There are several methods available for quantitative synthesis of epidemiological studies, which were reviewed in the SEES report.
 However, there are few methods for toxicological studies or for combining epidemiological and toxicological studies.
-Some work on how to integrate epidemiological and toxicological evidence has been conducted on international level and brief summaries have been provided in the following paragraphs.
+Some work on how to integrate epidemiological and toxicological evidence has been conducted at an international level and brief summaries have been provided in the following paragraphs.

-106. EFSA and the evidence-Based Toxicology Collaboration (EBTC) organised a colloquium in 2018 to develop an understanding of best practice, challenges and needs for evidence integration in chemical risk assessment, focusing on hazard identification and combining multiple studies and end-points for dose-response modelling.
+115. EFSA and the Evidence-Based Toxicology Collaboration (EBTC) organised a colloquium in 2018 to develop an understanding of best practice, challenges and needs for evidence integration in chemical risk assessment.
+They focused on hazard identification combining multiple studies and end-points for dose-response modelling.

-107. The US Environmental Protection Agency (EPA) uses an Integrated Risk Information System $(\underline{IRIS})^4$ in their risk assessment approach, namely in the first two steps of the risk assessment process, hazard identification and dose-response assessment.
-The diagram on the EPAs website shows the integration of evidence for each health outcome as part of the draft development stage, however no further details or guidance are given on the practical application of the evidence integration.
+116. The US Environmental Protection Agency (EPA) uses an Integrated Risk Information System (IRIS) in their risk assessment approach, namely in the first two steps of the risk assessment process, hazard identification and dose-response assessment.
+The diagram on the EPAs website shows the integration of evidence for each health outcome as part of the draft development stage.
+However, no further details or guidance are given on the practical application of the evidence integration.
+The IRIS Handbook is currently undergoing revision (as of June 2021).

-108. The OECD applies the IATA, relying on the integrated analysis of existing information and the integration of new information, taking into account the acceptable uncertainties.
-IATA are pragmatic approaches for chemical hazard characterisation, that can include a combination of methodological approaches, such as (Q)SAR, read across, in chemico, in vitro, ex vivo, in vivo or omic technologies.
-There is no one overall guidance, however numerous guidance documents on specific endpoints such as skin sensitisation and non-genotoxic carcinogenicity are available.
+117. The OECD applies the IATA, relying on the integrated analysis of existing information and the integration of new information, taking into account the acceptable uncertainties.
+IATA are pragmatic approaches for the hazard identification, hazard characterisation and/or safety assessment of chemicals.
+IATA integrate and weigh all relevant evidence and include a combination of methodological approaches, such as (Q)SAR, read across, in chemico, in vitro, ex vivo, in vivo or omic technologies.
+There is no one overall guidance; however an overview of existing guidance on IATAs has been published in 2020 and numerous guidance documents on specific endpoints such as skin sensitisation and non-genotoxic carcinogenicity are available.